Grief Counseling and Native American Populations Video

 Professionals from the Freudian school also can utilize Psychodynamic therapy which can also have equal benefits in helping individuals not only with deeper pathologies but also depression and anxiety.
 Psychodynamic Therapy looks within the person’s emotions and past to help decipher the reasons for depression, anxiety or emotion.
 Stemming from Freud, the idea suggests that all emotion or behavior stems from one’s subconscious and also partly early childhood experiences.
 Through various internal mechanisms both inherited biological and learned through experience, one learns to balance these emotions and feelings but when imbalance occurs, anxiety can result, which can also lead to subconscious repression.
 Psychodynamic therapy looks to the unconscious to find these events that has caused these unconscious feelings that are now manifesting in one’s life.

-Through this process, the therapists hopes to discover the root of the issue, identify it and help the person learn from it.
+Through this process, the therapist hopes to discover the root of the issue, identify it and help the person learn from it.
 The person then is guided to the root cause of his/her issue and learns how this unconscious feeling is causing havoc in one’s life and how to better regulate it.
 This involves a type of talk therapy where the patient discusses their feelings and the therapist attempts to discover the source of the emotional imbalance.
 Erick Erickson, a disciple of Freud, introduced how emotional issues can arise when individuals do no meet certain eight stages.
 His psychosocial approach identified 8 stages of development within human life from infancy to old age and how two opposite outcomes can occur when needs and goals are not met.
 Individuals who do not successfully meet certain needs or goals experience regression or incompleteness manifesting in depression or anxiety.
 Therapists with psychodynamic therapy can help guide individuals discover unconscious feelings about certain events that can lead to deeper reasons why someone feels depressed, angry or anxious.
 Sometimes, individuals may not be able to form relationship bonds, or have trust issues.
 These issues usually are a result of some earlier childhood experience that once identified and discussed can find ways to better resolve it.

 These types of talk therapies usually last anywhere from 40 to 45 minutes once a week and can continue for a few months or up to a year.
 The key within the process is to uncover the root cause for the emotional balance within the subconscious mind and help identify it.
 This allows the person to recognize the issues and its root and better move forward without repeating the same mistakes.
 With understanding of the source, better ways to respond to it, and coping mechanisms, one can better find balance and move forward.
 In essence, one can understand the emotion, recognize patterns caused by it and form better relationships from this enlightenment.
 The therapy looks to unblock one from the past and allow one to move forward.